 “When participants were given an opportunity to study with their notes before the final assessment, once again those who took longhand notes outperformed laptop participants.
 Because longhand notes contain students’ own words and handwriting, they may serve as more effective memory cues by recreating the context (e.g., thought processes, emotions, conclusions) as well as content (e.g., individual facts) from the original learning session.”

-Most of these studies, however, measure effectiveness of writing/typing under pressure – the said study took place during lectures.
+Most of these studies, however, measure the effectiveness of writing/typing under pressure – the said study took place during lectures.
 It doesn’t have much to do with the organized process of composing an e-mail or an essay at home.

 That’s why you shouldn’t feel pressure to choose just one of them to reap memory benefits.
 Choose the one you feel most comfortable with.